 CBT separates issues down into five categories: situations, thoughts, emotions, physical feelings and actions.
 It then provides a pragmatic, structured and collaborative approach to understanding difficulties through those categories.
 It is effective in stopping negative patterns and cycles of thought, which are common amongst individuals struggling with addiction and substance misuse.

-Compulsive behaviours are defined as the performing of an action repeatedly, even if it leads to harm or provides no pleasure or reward.
+Compulsive behaviours are defined as performing an action repeatedly, even if it leads to harm or provides no pleasure or reward.
 Examples of compulsive behaviour can include a compulsion to clean or bite one’s nails.
 In regard to addiction, compulsive behaviours can include the use of substances or engaging in acts like sex and gambling even though those acts are causing harm to the individual’s life and the lives of those around them.

 Understanding compulsive behaviours and what leads to them is an integral part of recovery from addiction to drugs and alcohol and is something that is highlighted in the rehabilitation programmes of Help Me Stop.

-Also referred to often as DTs, delirium tremens are a symptom of severe alcohol withdrawal.
+Also referred to often as DTs, delirium tremens is a symptom of severe alcohol withdrawal.
 They often occur after long periods of heavy drinking and are characterised by sudden confusion and a shift in the manner in which the brain regulates breathing and blood circulation.